longshotlabs/composable-forms/docs/spec/form.md

 - Pass functions for `onChange` and `onChanging` props:
   - Retain any functions already supplied for those props and call them first.
   - Update the form's value object using lodash.set, the value (first argument), and the `name` prop. `set(obj, name, value);`
   - Examine `validateOn` and `revalidateOn` to determine whether the object should be revalidated.
-If so, call `this.validate()`.
+If so, call the form validate function.
-  - Call the form's `onChange` or `onChanging` as required, passing both the new form object and the validaty boolean as arguments.
+  - Call the form's `onChange` or `onChanging` as required, passing both the new form object and the validity boolean as arguments.
 - Pass functions for `onSubmit` prop
   - First call the user-supplied `onSubmit` for the component, if there is one
-  - Then call `this.submit()` for the form
+  - Then call the form submit function
 - If `value` prop is `undefined`, pass in the current value `get(formValueObject, name)`
 - If `errors` prop is `undefined`, pass the form's `errors` array, filtered to only those where the error `name` either exactly matches the component `name` or starts with the component `name` plus a dot or open bracket.
 If `name` is falsy, do not pass any errors.
 - If `isReadOnly` prop is a function, call it passing the current form value and pass the return value to the component instead